 - We recommend that you wait to neuter a male until they are two years old, and fully grown.
 For females we recommend that they have at least, preferably two heat cycles until spaying.
 Also, waiting until the female is two is recommend.

-- For any reason if someone who purchased one or our puppies was no longer able to care for their dog, we ask that they would contact us first before rehoming.
+- For any reason if someone who purchased one or our puppies was no longer able to care for their dog, we require that you communicate with us first before rehoming your puppy or dog.
 We would reserve the right to take the puppy or dog back into our care.

 - We love to keep in touch with our puppy families and love to get updated photos, emails with updates and Christmas cards from our families.